 HOW TO GET TO MOUNT RUSHMORE

 The road to Mount Rushmore starts in Rapid City.
 Getting to the mountain from Rapid City is easy—you just follow Mount Rushmore Road!
 In Rapid City, Mount Rushmore Road turns into S.D.
 Highway 16, which leads you to S.D.
 Highway 16A and the location of Mount Rushmore.
-The drive takes less than a half an hour and offers a variety of views of the mountain as you get closer.Map your location.
+The drive takes less than half an hour and offers a variety of views of the mountain as you get closer.Map your location.

 Open daily and year-round.